Major TBT energy on this one: we’ve travelled back to the 1980s and collected 20 of the best fiction books of the decade.

 Norwegian Wood – Haruki Murakami (1987)

-Norwegian Wood is Haruki Murakami’s fifth novel, and also widely considered the catalyst that elevated him from acclaimed writer to international writing phenomenon.
+Norwegian Wood is Haruki Murakami’s fifth fiction book, and also widely considered the catalyst that elevated him from acclaimed writer to international writing phenomenon.
 The book is narrated by Tory Watanabe, who reflects on his college life in the 1960s Japan, and reminiscences on the intense relationships with two women — the emotionally fragile Naoko, and the vivacious, sexually liberated Midori.

 Murakami’s exploration of nostalgia, first-love, loss, and the experience of coming-of-age creates a deeply moving account of navigating life’s darkest moments, cementing it as an iconic, ever-relevant piece of cultural fiction.